SumoLogic/sumologic-otel-collector/docs/configuration.md

     operators:
     - type: move
       from: attributes["log.file.path_resolved"]
-      to: resource["log.file.path_resolved"]
+      to: resource["_sourceName"]
 ```

 The `include_file_name: false` prevents the receiver from adding `log.file.name` attribute to the logs.
 Instead, we are using `include_file_path_resolved: true`,
 which adds a `log.file.path_resolved` attribute to the logs
 that contains the whole path of the file, as opposed to just the name of the file.
-What's more, the `log.file.path_resolved` attribute is automatically recognized by the `sumologicexporter`
-and translated to `_sourceName` attribute in Sumo Logic.
-We just need the `move` operator to move the attribute from record level to resource level.
+The configuration then uses the `move` operator to move the record-level attribute `log.file.path_resolved`
+to resource-level attribute `_sourceName`, so that it is displayed as source name in Sumo Logic.

 ### Keeping track of position in files